Phillip-Healy/the-build-lab/README.md

 - Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Built by experienced developers, it takes care of much of the hassle of web development, so you can focus on writing your app without needing to reinvent the wheel. (https://www.djangoproject.com/)

 ### SQLite
+- SQLite is a relational database management system contained in a C library.
+In contrast to many other database management systems, SQLite is not a client–server database engine.
+Rather, it is embedded into the end program.
+SQLite generally follows PostgreSQL syntax.

 ### Pillow
 - The Python Imaging Library adds image processing capabilities to your Python interpreter.
 This library provides extensive file format support, an efficient internal representation, and fairly powerful image processing capabilities.
 The core image library is designed for fast access to data stored in a few basic pixel formats.
 It should provide a solid foundation for a general image processing tool.